How to Get Into Villanova: Acceptance Rate + Requirements

 7. Share an essay on any topic of your choice.
 It can be one you've already written, one that responds to a different prompt, or one of your own design.

-Students are given the option to write one of the following five Villanova-specific essay prompts:
+You’ll also need to submit two writing supplements that are specific to Villanova.
+Students are given the option to write one of the following four essay prompts:

 Your answer should be about 250 words for your first essay.
 For the second essay, all students must respond to the following prompt: